My Girl (Hoodoo Gurus song)

 The song was also subsequently released in the United Kingdom in 1985 by Demon Records with a different cover sleeve and a different B-side, "Leilani".

-Details
+Composition

+Faulkner wrote the song while having a walk when he was 21.
+He said, "the bassline, which is a classic chord progression, the 1–4–5, just popped into my head.
+And I started singing the melody that became the verse, and then the chorus, and it was all there in my head.
+Then the lyrics.
+And I actually came back home and sang it into my tape recorder – my little cassette player – and the whole song was kind of there."

+Faulkner explained, "It was a love song about love songs, a tribute to all the ‘60s boy-girl love songs, and I felt bad that some people would get quite sad about it —‘That poor guy!’—because it was just a joke!"

+Video

 The quirky video for the song was shown on Australian Broadcasting Corporation's popular TV series Countdown and is based around a dog trainer and his former champion greyhound: as suggested by former member Kimble Rendall, who had left Gurus to return to film-making.
 "To this day people insist the song was 'written about a dog'.
 Oh, well.
-The truth is, it was meant to be part of a never-made home movie, a tribute to 60's beach movies entitled 'Gidget Goes Ape'." – Dave Faulkner."It was a love song about love songs, a tribute to all the ‘60s boy-girl love songs, and I felt bad that some people would get quite sad about it —‘That poor guy!’—because it was just a joke!" – Dave Faulkner.
+The truth is, it was meant to be part of a never-made home movie, a tribute to 60's beach movies entitled 'Gidget Goes Ape'." – Dave Faulkner.